Blacr7/SpaTemplate/wp-content/plugins/toolbar-extras/README.md

 **New, 1.2.0:** *Extended the Plugin support for Elementor Add-Ons:*

 * White Label Branding for Elementor (Premium, by IdeaBox Creations) - including Toolbar Extras support for some of the white label features (where applicable)
-* JetWooBuilder (Product Templates for WooCommerce) (Premium, by Zemez Jet/ CrocoBlock)
+* JetWooBuilder (Product Templates for WooCommerce) (Premium, by Zemez Jet/ Crocoblock)
-* JetBlocks (Premium, by Zemez Jet/ CrocoBlock)
+* JetBlocks (Premium, by Zemez Jet/ Crocoblock)
 * DHWC Elementor (Product Templates for WooCommerce) (Premium, by Sitesao Team)
 * Revolution for Elementor (free/Premium, by Jan Thielemann)
 * Archivescode Addons for Elementor (free, by Archivescode)